 The Croatian capital of around 800,000 is a vibrant, modern metropolis that weaves together big city offerings and small-town charm.
-For years, the city, which combines a Central European atmosphere with Balkan culture, has been seen as a layover on the way to the country’s Adriatic coast, which has some 1,200 islands.
+For years, the city of Croatia, which combines a Central European atmosphere with Balkan culture, has been seen as a layover on the way to the country’s Adriatic coast, which has some 1,200 islands.
 Local expert Alex Crevar insists that’s no longer the case.

 After a visitor arrives in my city, I always recommend going straight to the main square — Ban Josip Jelačić Square — to get right into the action because all roads lead to this energetic centre of town.
 This is where Zagrebians gather for coffee, drinks, pop-up markets, celebrations, and music performances.

 The best time to be here is in the fall, specifically September and October.
 That’s when locals come back from a summer on the coast, and you can really feel the excitement as the city fills up again.
 Festivals and fairs are also being held throughout the parks scattered throughout town.

 I tell first-time travellers to buy items made in Croatia, which has a long history of making high-end items like great wine.
 When possible, drink Croatian wine.
 I also tell them to avoid shopping at malls or buying products made outside the country.